skozin/webpack-path-rewriter/README.md

 ## Usage

-This plugin is content-agnostic, so doesn't perform any parsing.
+This plugin is content-agnostic, so it doesn't perform any parsing.
 You need to explicitly mark each path that needs to be rewritten.

 By default, you do this by wrapping such paths inside the `"[[original/path]]"` construction, which